 - Targeted advertising: Digital ads have a higher call-through rate (CTR) than traditional ads because of targeted advertising based on a user’s past behavior with the help of data science algorithms.

 - Recommendation systems: Internet giants and as well as other businesses have fervidly made use of recommendation engines to promote their products based on users’ previous search results and their interests.

 - Advanced image, speech, or character recognition: Facial recognition algorithms on Facebook, speech recognition products, such as Siri, Cortana, Alexa, etc., and Google Lens are all perfect examples of data science applications in image, speech, and character recognition.

 - Gaming: Today, games use machine learning algorithms to improve or upgrade themselves as players move up to higher levels.
 In motion gaming, the opponent (computer) is able to analyze a player’s previous moves and accordingly shape up its game.
 This is all possible because of data science.

 - Augmented reality (AR): Augmented reality promises an exciting future through Data Science.
 A VR headset, for example, contains algorithms, data, and computing knowledge to offer the best viewing experience.

 Data Science Life Cycle

-For a better understanding of ‘What is Data Science?’, let’s explore its life cycle.
-Suppose, Mr. X is the owner of a retail store and his goal is to improve the sales of his store by identifying the drivers of sales.
-To accomplish the goal, he needs to answer the following questions:
+Let us explore the life cycle of data science to better understand “what is data science?”.
+Suppose, Mr. X is the owner of a retail store and his goal is to improve the sales of his store by identifying the primary sales drivers.
+To accomplish his goal, Mr. X needs to answer the following questions: